 Thai restaurants seem to come and go at a high frequency in Phoenix, expanding and contracting in loosely affiliated networks with establishments of the same name owned by different family members or business associates.
 One local veteran, Thai Rama, has varied its suburban locations over the years but has remained a consistent presence at its original address in central Phoenix.
 Near the Melrose and Grandview neighborhoods, Thai Rama has stood for several decades in a standalone building a few blocks west of the 7th Avenue / Camelback light rail station.

 The restaurant site lies along a lonely stretch of West Camelback that awaits future redevelopment.
 The decor is nothing special, but it’s not shabby either.
 It’s pretty typical “ethnic” restaurant 101 decor with booths and tables surrounded by wall decorations from Thailand.
-The best seating is along Camelback, on the north side of the dining room, where windows provide a view of the passing trains.
+The best seating is along Camelback, on the north side of the dining room, where spacious booths have windows that provide a view of the passing trains.
 There is no bike rack per se, so riders will have to lock up at a pole in the parking lot.
-Grid Bike Share is located by the rail station at 7th Avenue.

 Start out with some egg rolls for a basic appetizer.
 They’re vegetarian, crisp, fresh, and not too greasy.
 For a more intense alternative, try the tod mun, or fish cakes.
 These are made with a puree of white fish, usually catfish, and then given abundant flavor with red curry paste redolent of coriander seeds, chilies, lemongrass, galangal, kaffir lime, garlic, and more.
 It’s probably the restaurant’s strongest appetizer.
 Soups include the usual choices like tom ka gai, chicken in a coconut milk broth with herbs.
 Noodle and wonton soups are sometimes available as specials.